harrytruman/network-config/README.md

     src: /var/tmp/backup/{{ ansible_network_os }}-{{inventory_hostname}}.cfg
 ```

 Another option to restore a config is to pull the last cached fact for the device.
+This is a great use case for rolling out some changes, validating and having a rollback if the validation fails.

 This variable is stored as "ansible_net_config" and contains the entire running config:

 ```
 - name: restore config